 Step 4 → Tick the check box present next to the Send Large Attachments With Mail Drop. if you have multiple accounts added to the mail app then enable it for selected accounts individually.

 We have no option to enable it for all accounts at once.
 Just Select the account and Enable “Send Large Attachments With Mail Drop“.

 Hereafter, you can only share the large file up to 5GB on the selected Account.
 After using it, you can disable it by following the same steps.

 Now you will be allowed to send the big files using Apple Mail only with the Account you have selected under the Mail drop feature.
 Well, there are different ways to send the email; perform any of the below mentioned below at your convenience.

 Note: You can also share the large files using AirDrop for up to 15 GB, but only when the receiver is in the nearest location.

-- Hover the cursor to the Paper Attachment Icon and click on it.
-Then tap on the desired file and click on Choose File.
+- Hover the cursor to the Paper Attachment Icon and click on it; Next, tap on the desired file and click on Choose File option.

 - Ensure the cursor is located where you want to embed the single or multiple files.
 Choose File > Attach Files… from the menu that appears, or press (Command+Shift+A).
 Click on the desired folders and files > Choose File.

 - Another way is simply to drag and drop the appropriate file and folder in the Apple Mail Message Page.